 Use the Decision symbol to decide if 'Yes do this' or 'No do that'.
-It is used to check for feedback from an input signal such as: is the switch on, or is the temperature value more than, less than or equal to x etc?
+For example, it can be used to check for feedback from an input signal such as: is the switch on; or is the temperature value more than, less than or equal to x?
 This symbol can also be used to check the values of a variable.
 Use the prompts to make your selection.